Integration-Automation/AutoControlGUI/docs/source/Eng/doc/critical_exit/critical_exit_doc.rst

-緊急退出 文件
+緊急退出
 ----

-* Critical Exit 是提供故障保護的機制。
+* Critical Exit is a mechanism that provides fault protection.
-* Critical Exit 預設是關閉的。
+* Critical Exit is disabled by default.
-* 如果開啟，預設按鍵是 F7。
+* If enabled, the default hotkey is F7.
-* 開啟的方法是 CriticalExit().init_critical_exit()
+* To enable Critical Exit, call CriticalExit().init_critical_exit()

-以下這個範例是讓滑鼠不受控制的移動並拋出例外，
-當接收到例外，初始化 Critical Exit 並自動按下 F7，
-( 注意! 如果修改這個範例必須極度小心。 )
+* (enabling it will consume additional system resources).

+The following example is to make the mouse move uncontrollably and throw an exception.
+When the exception is caught, initialize the Critical Exit and automatically press F7.
+(Note!
+If you modify this example, you must be extremely careful.
+You may lose control of your computer, such as the mouse being out of control.)

 .. code-block:: python